 For Site Plans with buildings 2,000 sq. ft. and smaller or site plans that do not include buildings, the plan will only be required to go through a staff review.
 This has an application fee of $200.00.

-The application for the preliminary plat is $100.00 plus $10.00 for each lot within the plat.
+The application for the preliminary plat and condominium is $100.00 plus $10.00 for each lot within the plat.
 A $75.00 citizen participation fee is also required.
 There are also engineering fees, administrative fees and escrow fees.
 Refer to our Review Fee Schedule for additional fees.

 Final plat fees are $100.00 plus $5.00 for each lot within the plat.